-WARREN DOTZ is a pop culture historian and the author of eight books on advertising art.
-As an authority on product label art, his commentary has appeared in Advertising Age, Brandweek, and the New York Times Magazine.
-He lives and… More about Warren Dotz
+Warren Dotz is a pop culture historian and the award-winning author of eight books on advertising art.
+He is particularly interested in the art of commerce and brand spokes-characters.
+As an authority on product-label art, his commentary has appeared in Advertising… More about Warren Dotz

 Paperback | $16.99